Bedrock-OSS/regolith/docs/_pages/docs/creating_filters/custom-filters.md

 ## Registering Custom Filter

 Now you can register your script by placing the filter into `filterDefinitions`.
-Here is a full example, which defines a new filter named "test", and runs it in the "dev" profile.
+Here is a full example, which defines a new filter named "test", and runs it in the "default" profile.

 ```json
 {